abhisri-shaha/Online-Resume/README.md

 ---

-**Note:** This is a personal project aimed at showcasing my web development skills and professional profile.
+**Note:** This project was developed as part of a course on web development.
+It is aimed at showcasing my web development skills and professional profile.
 Any feedback or suggestions for improvement are welcome! 😊

 Thank you for checking out my project!